Jinontheclock/ProLog_main/constants/NEOMORPHISM_GUIDE.md

 1. **Light Source**: All shadows assume a light source from the top-left
 2. **Subtlety**: Neomorphism is about subtle depth, not dramatic shadows
-3. **Background**: Always use on light gray backgrounds for best effect
+3. **Background**: Always use on light gray backgrounds (#F2F2F2) for best effect
 4. **Contrast**: Maintain sufficient contrast for accessibility
+5. **Double Shadow (Raised)**: For stronger raised neomorphism effects, use nested Views with `neoDoubleOuter` and `neoDoubleInner`
+   - Outer View: Light shadow from top-left (simulates raised surface catching light)
+   - Inner View: Dark shadow from bottom-right (simulates cast shadow)
+6. **Inset Shadow (Pressed)**: For pressed/sunken effects, use nested Views with `neoInsetOuter` and `neoInsetInner`
+   - Outer View: Dark shadow from top-left (simulates recessed surface)
+   - Inner View: Light shadow from bottom-right (simulates depth and ambient light)